 The attendant spoke in a low monotone voice.
 “Yeah.
 That’s the registration fee.”

 The woman half-turned while speaking aloud.
 “George!
 We gotta pay thirty dollars for registration!?
 I thought you paid!”

-William followed the woman’s eyes, seeking George.
+William followed her eyes, seeking George.
 But couldn’t find him.
 Instead, he heard a voice emanating from the indoor concession area.

 “I thought we paid that!”

 The woman turned toward the attendant while she spoke.